 If you do all three of those things, the chances are good that you’ll have a successful capital campaign.
 Still, you’ll likely need some help along the way.
 That’s what we’re here for. 😉

 Get the support you need to succeed.

-With our approach, you get all the tools and materials — plus guidance by an expert — to make your campaign a success.
+With our approach, you get the support, expertise, and guidance you need — plus all the tools and materials — to make your campaign a success.